RUB-SysSec/cupid/README.md

 The idea behind Cupid is to automatically collect data on how well different fuzzers perform on a diverse set of binaries and use this data to predict which combination of fuzzers will perform well when executed in collaboration (i.e. in parallel - also called ensemble fuzzing).

 In prior research, [EnFuzz](https://www.usenix.org/system/files/sec19-chen-yuanliang.pdfhttps://www.usenix.org/system/files/sec19-chen-yuanliang.pdf) has shown that in collaborative fuzzing scenarios there is a difference in performance between multiple instances of the same fuzzer and using a *diverse* set of fuzzers.
-We expand on this idea by avoiding the human expert guidance that was necessary to select the fuzzers - instead, we use an automatic, data-driven approach.
+We expand on this idea by avoiding the human expert guidance that was necessary to select the diverse set of fuzzers - instead, we use an automatic, data-driven approach to predict which fuzzers will *complementary*.

 In Cupid, we basically: